There are 3 types of Members of the Fair Work Commission:

 Commission Members are involved in the broad range of Commission work.

 Expert Panel Members are only involved in specific functions.
-There are currently 2 Expert Panels – one responsible for the Commission’s annual wage review functions, the other responsible for determining the default superannuation list for a 4 yearly review of modern awards.
+There is currently one Expert Panel, which is responsible for the Commission’s annual wage review functions.

 Commission Members are appointed by the Governor-General of Australia on the recommendation of the Australian Government of the day.